-- 2.5 The Housing Mix and Affordable Housing Supplementary Planning Document has been produced by Blaby District Council to provide additional information to assist in the implementation of Policies CS7 and CS8 of the Blaby District Council Local Plan (Core Strategy).
-The primary objectives of the supplementary document are: - To guide the interpretation of policies CS7 and CS8 of the Blaby District Council Local Plan (Core Strategy); - To address local imbalances in both the market and affordable housing stock, and - To optimise the provision of affordable housing to meet identified needs. - 2.6 Work has commenced on the preparation of a revised Planning Obligations and Developer Contributions SPD within the monitoring period to replace the Planning and Developer Contributions SPD adopted in 20103.
+- To address local imbalances in both the market and affordable housing stock, and - To optimise the provision of affordable housing to meet identified needs. - 2.6 Work on a revised Planning Obligations and Developer Contributions SPD continued within the monitoring period to replace the Planning and Developer Contributions SPD adopted in 2010.
 The purpose of this revised document to assemble, in a single document, the various requirements related to planning obligations for new built development in the District.
-The Council expects to consult on a Draft Planning Obligations SPD in accordance with Regulation 13 of the Town and Country (Local Planning) (England) Regulations 2012 in Spring 2024 before adopting the document in early 2024.
+The Council adopted the revised SPD in September 2024